algorandfoundation/xGov/Proposals/xgov-203.md

 Prior to this, we will begin beta signup for the launchpad app before the session 4 review phase ends (5 May).
 And to give governors more insight into the scope and quality of the built product, we will open up access to explore and use the launchpad via Testnet, around the time that voting commences on 13 May.

-## Future Blueprint
-> This part can be optional for one-time grants.
-A high-level plan, defining an overarching strategic objective and capturing the major steps planned for achieving the project at a greater scale.

-> For Milestone-based grants, please refer to <a href="https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0034.md#submit-a-proposal"> How to submit a proposal</a>.

 ## Benefits for the community
 Key benefits
 - Provide a new and critically needed funding mechanism for developers, teams and projects within the Algorand ecosystem.